 In particular, the Turks burned an impressive collection of manuscripts as well as several historical relics.
 The monastery was completed after the revolution while, by the end of the Ottoman occupation, it functioned as a hospital and headquarters of the local rebels.

-Agia Triada and the Nazi Occupation
+Agia Triada During the Nazi Occupation of Crete

 If you visit and climb to the patio on the roof, you can see the German carvings on the stones of the bell tower, probably made by the soldiers during the occupation.